Los Angeles Examiner: Founding

-The first edition was issued on Sunday, December 13, 1903, under the business managership of L. C. Strauss, who had managed the New York City office of the San Francisco Examiner, the first Hearst-owned newspaper.
+The first edition was issued on Sunday, December 13, 1903, under the management of L. C. Strauss, who had managed the New York City office of the San Francisco Examiner, the first Hearst-owned newspaper.
 It was predicted to be Democratic in politics and to compete with the Republican-supporting Los Angeles Times, another morning newspaper.

 The Examiner published a preview edition on Friday, December 11, to announce its platform, but its first regular "mammoth Sunday issue" (84 pages, "profusely illustrated") was dated December 13.
 "Fireworks, the booming of cannon and shouts of the populace greeted the appearance of the paper."

-The Weekly Journal-Miner of Prescott, Arizona, said of the Examiner:
+The Weekly Journal-Miner of Prescott, Arizona, wrote of the Examiner:

 The paper is a typical Hearst publication, a style of journalism which is original with Mr. Hearst and the only one of its kind in the United States and for that matter the world, except for the Phenix Enterprise, which affects the Hearst style.

-The Journal-Miner predicted the Examiner would be a pro-labor newspaper as opposed to the rival open-shop Los Angeles Times.
+The Journal-Miner predicted the Examiner would be a pro-labor newspaper as opposed to the rival open-shop The Los Angeles Times.